Team-2-CS-484/housing-teller/README.md

 ## Setting up

-1. After cloning the repo, run `git lfs pull` to make sure files are pulled.
+1. After cloning the repo, run `git lfs pull` to make sure csv files are pulled.

-2. Run `pip install requirements.txt` to download all libraries used.
+2. Run `pip install -r requirements.txt` to download all libraries used.